pydanny/pydanny-v2/_posts/posts2019/my-markdown-code-snippet-tester.md

 - Package it up so others can use it.
 - Add capability to run against multiple files.
 - Figure out how to make it not break the testing process if code highlighting is turned on itself.
-- Include capability test other languages.
+- Include capability to test other languages.